bnsmb/binaries-for-Android/README.md

 This repository contains binaries I compiled for Android running on **arm64** CPUs

 The binaries in the directory **binaries** are all either static linked or dynamically linked for only the standard libraries from Android.
-They should therefore run on any Android OS.
+They should therefore run on any Android OS
+The binaries run on Android 13 and newer Android versions (most probably also on older versions)